ashismo/ashismo.github.com/_posts/architect/2015-07-06-Important-Concepts-For-Java-Architect.md

 An architect should take a call considering the cost of scaling up/out a system.
 Poorly designed application is always expensive to scaling up/out an application because the required resource/user is very high

+### RPC vs RMI vs CORBA

+RPC - Remote Procedure Call
+RMI - Remote Method Invocation
+CORBA - Common Object Request Broket Architecture

+All of these work for distributed system (application requires communication with multiple systems). **RPC** is used for Java and C based system. **RMI** is for Java based system. **CORBA** supports communication with multiple systems having many different languages.

+JAX-RPC was the standard for SOAP web services.
+However JAX-RPC is obsole now once JAX-WS standard has been evolved.

+**CORBA** is much faster and much secure than RMI